AdobeDocs/experience-manager-64.en/help/mobile/using/phonegap-import-hybrid-app.md

 ### Additional Resources {#additional-resources}

-To learn about the roles and responsibilities of an Adminstrator and Developer, see the resources below:
+To learn about the roles and responsibilities of an Administrator and Developer, see the resources below:

 * [Developing for Adobe PhoneGap Enterprise with AEM](../../mobile/using/developing-in-phonegap.md)
 * [Administering Content for Adobe PhoneGap Enterprise with AEM](../../mobile/using/administer-phonegap.md)